forta-network/docs/docs/scanner-quickstart.md

 If you are scanning Ethereum mainnet, `trace.jsonRpc.url` must also be set as an endpoint that supports `trace_block` method from the Parity Trace API.
 If you have your own Ethereum node, you can use that node.

 !!! note "JSON-RPC APIs"
     Agents are able to call JSON-RPC APIs using the scan node's configured endpoints.
-By Default, this is the `scan.jsonRpc.url` but one can override it by specifying a `jsonRpcProxy.jsonRpc.url`.
+By default, this is the `scan.jsonRpc.url` but one can separate Agent-specific traffic by specifying a `jsonRpcProxy.jsonRpc.url`.
 Ensure your endpoints can accept the appropriate level of traffic.
 We suggest running your own Ethereum light node for the `jsonRpcProxy.jsonRpc.url` and an Alchemy Growth plan for `trace.jsonRpc.url` and `scan.jsonRpc.url` endpoint.

 **If your node is scanning chains other than Ethereum mainnet,** please checkout the final section to see options.